prabhu7x/My-Dotfiles/Documents/learning/Git.md

 ` !Documents/learnings/ `

 ### git rejected
+- **Reasons**
-- due to diffent committes in local and remote
+    - due to different committes in local and remote.
     - made a changes via web interface etc.
+- **try**
     - merge them with rebase liner `git pull --rebase origin main`
     - make sure everything committed .
     - If your changes are work-in-progress and you don't want to commit them yet, stash them before pulling.